Rule 4-401.01 Electronic media coverage of court proceedings.

 (3) Duty of news reporters to obtain permission; termination or suspension of coverage.

 (3)(A) Unless otherwise ordered by the court, news reporters shall file a written request for permission to provide electronic media coverage of a proceeding at least one business day before the proceeding.
+The request shall be filed on a form provided by the Administrative Office of the Courts.
 Upon a showing of good cause, the judge may grant a request on shorter notice.

 (3)(B) A judge may terminate or suspend electronic media coverage at any time without prior notice if the judge finds that continued electronic media coverage is no longer appropriate based upon consideration of one or more of the factors in Paragraph (2)(B).
 If permission to provide electronic media coverage is terminated or suspended, the judge shall make the findings required in Paragraphs (2)(C) and (2)(D).